byuccl/dac_sdc_2022/_pages/ldd1.md

 ---
 layout: page
 toc: false
-title: Study Questions for Linux Device Drivers, Chapter 1
+title: Linux Device Drivers, Chapter 1
 ---

+## Reading

+All of Chapter 1

+## Study Questions

 1. What is the role of the device driver in the Linux kernel?
 1. What is the distinction between mechanism and policy?